molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 });
 ```

-More no Inputs and Outputs later.
+More on testing Inputs and Outputs later.

 For accessing elements in the DOM, Angular has another abstraction: The `DebugElement` wraps the native DOM elements.
 The fixture’s `debugElement` property returns the host element of the component.
 For the `IndependentCounterComponent`, this is the `app-independent-counter` element.